Wealthsimple Review: When Michael Katchen and Brett Huneycutt founded Wealthsimple, they had the goal to make it easy to invest on auto-pilot.

 Like other robo-advisors, Wealthsimple automates the investing process, so you can be hands-off.
-The usual bells and whistles you might expect from a top notch robo-advisor are provided: tax-loss harvesting, automatic rebalancing, and even socially responsible investing.
+The usual bells and whistles you might expect from a top notch robo-advisor are provided: tax-loss harvesting, tax-advantaged investing, automatic rebalancing, and even socially responsible investing options.

-Included in the annual fee of 0.50%, you can also get access to expert financial advice.
+Included in the annual fee of 0.50%, you can also get unlimited access to human advice.
 With deposits over $100,000, the fee drops to 0.40% annually as part of the higher tier service, Wealthsimple Black.

-A bonus for new customers is your first $5,000 is managed free for the first year.
+A bonus for new Investormint customers is your first $10,000 is managed free for the first year.